Changissnz/nu_merchant_principal/README.md

 more than one cost table.
 - Agent A: the interpreter of the communication.
 - Agent B: the source and messenger of the communication.
-- Agent C: correspondent to Agent A, otherwise known as a sub-agent of A; provides methodologies,tips, and hints derived from their observation of Agent B. Such observation may require insider knowledge.
+- Agent C: correspondent to Agent A, otherwise known as a sub-agent of A; provides methodologies,tips, and hints derived from their observation of Agent B. Such observation may require positioning for insider knowledge.
 - Agent D: the follow-up actor to the interpretation by Agent A of Agent B's communication.
 Whenever Agent A is mentioned, assume that Agent C is also included due to its status as a sub-agent to Agent A.